manishps824/manishps824.github.io/README.md

 - Meta (2025 - Current)

 ## Technical Interests
-Databases, Programming Languages, Operating Systems, Compilers I don't claim the above as my areas of expertise, just fields that i have worked in, like reading about and learning more.
+Databases, Programming Languages, Operating Systems, Compilers.
+I don't claim the above as my areas of expertise, just fields that i have worked in, like reading about and learning more.

 ## My Blogs